sphinx-contrib/restbuilder/tests/datasets/index.rst

+:orphan:

-This folder contains expected test results.
+This folder contains test sources.

 It is catagorized in directories: